Intel-bigdata/SSM/docs/ssm-deployment-guide.md

    `./bin/start-agent.sh [--host .. --config ..]`

-   If the host option in the above is not used, localhost is the default one.
+   If the host option is not used, localhost is the default one.
 You should put the hostname specified or localhost in conf/agents.
    So all SSM services can be killed later.

    Please note that the SSM distribution directory should be under the same directory on the new agent host as that on Smart Server.